ToxicDonkeyButts/fifth-equilux/Spells/# Spellcasting.md

 #### Material (M)

 Casting some spells requires particular objects, specified in parentheses in the component entry.
-A character can use a **component pouch** or a **spellcasting focus** (found in "Equipment") in place of the components specified for a spell.
-But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.

-A spellcaster must have a hand free to access a spell's material components-or to hold a spellcasting focus-but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access a spell's material component but it can be the same hand that they use to perform somatic components.

 ### Duration